chriscastille6/website/content/authors/admin/_index.md

     url: 'https://www.nicholls.edu/management/faculty-staff/dr-chris-castille/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include People Analytics, Personality in the Workplace, and Open Science.
+bio: My research interests include People Analytics, personality and individual differences in the workplace, and Open Science.

 interests:
   - People Analytics
-  - Personality in the Workplace
+  - personality and individual differences in the workplace
   - Open Science

 education: